Estimation of Average Effects in Short $T$ Heterogeneous Panels: Introduction

-Finally, we illustrate the utility of our proposed trimmed estimators by re-examining the mean effects of household expenditures on calorie demand using a balanced panel of $n=1,358$ households in poor rural communities in Nicaragua over the years 2001--2002 $(T=2)$ and 2000--2002 $(T=3)$.
+Finally, we illustrate the utility of our proposed trimmed estimators by re-examining the average effect of household expenditures on calorie demand using a balanced panel of $1,358$ households in poor rural communities in Nicaragua over the years 2001--2002 $(T=2)$ and 2000--2002 $(T=3)$.

 The rest of the paper is organized as follows.
 Section \ref{HPM} sets out the heterogeneous panel data model and discusses the asymptotic properties of FE and MG estimators.
 Section \ref{IRMGE} considers ultra short $T$ panels (including the case of $T=k$) and introduces the proposed TMG estimator, with its asymptotic properties established in Section \ref{AsyTMG} .
 Section \ref{CRCTE} extends the TMG estimation to panels with time effects, distinguishing between cases where $T>k$ and $T=k$.
 Section \ref {Test} sets out the Hausman test of correlated heterogeneous slope coefficients.
-Section \ref{MC} discusses the main findings of the MC experiments.
-Section \ref{APP} presents an empirical illustration.
+Section \ref{subset} discusses how to apply the TMG approach to a subset of coefficients of interest.
+Section \ref{MC} provides the main findings of the MC experiments.
+Section \ref{APP} presents the empirical illustration.
 Section \ref{conclusion} concludes.
-Most of the derivations are included in an online mathematical appendix, with additional MC experiments, their findings, and empirical results provided in an online supplement.
+Mathematical proofs of propositions and theorems are given in a mathematical appendix.
+Supplementary materials covering additional mathematical derivations, MC experiments, as well as further empirical results, are provided in an online supplement.